JanJakob1/personal-homepage/content/publication/qformer/index.md

 summary: In this project we are going to improve the Hamiltonian Learning problem of a many-body quantum system using Neural Differential Equations and classical shadows.

 tags:
-- Quantum Information Theory | Hamiltonian Learning
+- Scientific Machine Learning | Foundation Models for PDEs

 featured: true